Last updated Mar 2026 · 9 min read

 Mid-morning: the quiet monuments

-After an early market visit, Sunday mid-morning is one of the better times to visit certain sites that are typically crowded on weekdays.
+After an early start (whether at Porta Portese or elsewhere), Sunday mid-morning is one of the better times to visit certain sites that are typically crowded on weekdays.

 The Pantheon before 10am on a Sunday is a genuinely different experience from the midday crowds.
 The interior is calm, the light through the oculus falls cleanly, and the scale of the building reads properly without the compression of a full crowd.